Being diagnosed with HIV in 2020 is far different to what it used to be 30, 20 or even 10 years ago.

 You can access a number of services and specially trained health professionals for People Living with HIV (PLHIV) from organisations throughout Aotearoa.

 Depending on a number of considerations, your doctor will recommend a course of treatment.
 Medication, known as antiretroviral treatment, works to halt the viral replication and stop or reverse damage to your immune system, control symptoms, and improve your quality of life.

 Doctors can use a combination of different anti-HIV drugs to stop the virus from replicating and to protect your immune system.
 There are currently several classes of antiretrovirals and they all work in different ways to control HIV.
 People usually take two or three medications belonging to at least two different classes, to make sure the virus doesn’t become resist to any individual agent.

 NNRTI stands for Non-Nucleoside Reverse Transcriptase Inhibitors, or ‘non-nukes’.
-These work similarly to nukes, by blocking the enzyme HIV uses to make copies of itself through a slightly different mechanism.
+These work similarly to nukes, by binding and blocking the enzyme HIV uses to make copies of itself, preventing the cell from producing new virus.

-There are two slightly different mechanisms in this class, both preventing entry of the virus into the immune cells.
+There are two slightly different mechanisms in this class, yet both prevent entry of the virus into the healthy immune cells (CD4 cells).
 Nowadays, these drugs are not used very often.

-HIV uses the protease enzymes to break up big protein chains known as poly proteins, which are then used to assemble new viral particles.
+HIV uses the protease enzymes to break up big protein chains known as poly proteins, which are then used to assemble new viral particles and produce new virus.
 Protease inhibitors are drugs that block the activity of the protease enzyme.